 Sending Batteries from the UK to New Zealand

 You may have not given much thought to the batteries you will send to New Zealand, but there are strict regulations that you need to know when shipping batteries internationally.
 This is because batteries can be a safety risk and be the cause of fires.
-Sending batteries by air freight and sea freight invoke different rules.
+Sending batteries by air freight and sea freight invokes different rules.
 Here is what you need to know:

 Sending Standard Batteries

 Sending standard lithium batteries such as AA or AAA batteries is not recommended when using sea freight.
-However, it is not against the law to do so when contained in a device with a hard plastic shell or within hard plastic casing.
+However, it is not against the law to do so when contained in a device with a hard plastic shell or within a hard plastic casing.
 When transporting these types of batteries with air freight, they must be placed inside their respective device and cannot be packaged in any other material or casing.

 Sending Lithium-ion Batteries